Mushoku Tensei: Web novel and light novel

-Rifujin na Magonote published his work on the online web novel website, Shōsetsuka ni Narō; the chapters were uploaded from November 22, 2012 to April 3, 2015.
+Rifujin na Magonote published his work on the online web novel website, Shōsetsuka ni Narō; the chapters were uploaded from November 22, 2012, to April 3, 2015.
 In November 2013, the author announced his work would be released as a light novel under Media Factory's MF Books imprint.
 The illustrator for the light novel is a Pixiv user called Shirotaka.
 The series was published in 26 light novel volumes from January 24, 2014, to November 25, 2022, with the seventh volume completely original.

-A spin-off after-story series, Mushoku Tensei: Redundant Reincarnation (無職転生 - 蛇足編, Mushoku Tensei - Dasoku-hen), was published as nine short stories on Shōsetsuka ni Narō from May 19, 2015, to September 9, 2017 (with the seventh story, "The Moment Aisha Greyrat Stopped Being a Maid," removed shortly after publication).
-Media Factory will publish Redundant Reincarnation from June 23, 2023, with the first two volumes containing three stories each and an additional original short story, and the third volume being rewritten as "Jobless Red Carpet", retaining most elements from "The Moment Aisha Greyrat Stopped Being a Maid."
+A spin-off after-story series, Mushoku Tensei: Redundant Reincarnation (無職転生 – 蛇足編, Mushoku Tensei – Dasoku-hen), was published as nine short stories on Shōsetsuka ni Narō from May 19, 2015, to September 9, 2017 (with the seventh story, "The Day Aisha Quit Being a Maid", removed shortly after publication).
+Media Factory will publish Redundant Reincarnation in four volumes from June 23, 2023, to November 25, 2026, with the first two volumes containing three stories each and an additional original short story, and the third volume being rewritten as "Jobless Red Carpet", retaining most elements from "The Day Aisha Quit Being a Maid."

 Two companion volumes were published by Media Factory on March 25 and November 25, 2022, respectively: Mushoku Tensei: Jobless Reincarnation – Recollections (無職転生 ～異世界行ったら本気だす～ リコレクション, Mushoku Tensei ~ Isekai Ittara Honki Dasu ~ Recollection) (a digital compilation of 32 short stories set between the first ten volumes of the series, with a new short story exclusive to the collection and an interview with Rifujin na Magonote) and Mushoku Tensei: Jobless Reincarnation – A Journey of Two Lifetimes [Special Book] (無職転生 ～異世界行ったら本気だす～ スペシャルブック, Mushoku Tensei ~ Isekai Ittara Honki Dasu ~ Special Book) (featuring series chronology, a special manga from the artists adapting the series, 40 short stories (including five new ones) and an interview with Shirotaka).

 Seven Seas Entertainment has licensed the light novels for publication in North America and published the series from 2019 to 2024.
 They made localization changes in their translations of the light novels, such as toning down Rudeus's perverted behavior and removing references to rape.
 They later decided to "re-evaluate" their localization decisions.
-An audiobook version of the series narrated by Cliff Kirk was released by Seven Seas Entertainment from September 26, 2023, to October 31, 2024.
+An audiobook version of the series narrated by Cliff Kurt was released by Seven Seas Entertainment in 2023 and 2024.
 Seven Seas Entertainment also released Recollections (digitally and as an audiobook), A Journey of Two Lifetimes and the first volume of Redundant Reincarnation in 2024.